bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 # Move/consume `self` as opposed to `&self`?

+Not exactly polymorphism, but is a significant feature of Rust trait system.
 Is there a way to force `std::move(object).method()`?
-C++ can still use objects after movement makes them invalid, so not sure that it makes conceptual sense.
+C++ can still use objects after movement makes them invalid, so not sure that it makes conceptual sense - it's your job to prevent use-after-move, not the compiler's.

-# Require static methods on a class?

-Shouldn't be too hard - `T::some_method()` should be compilable.

-# `override`, or other means of verifying a function implements a requirement?

-`noexcept`, etc.

 # Local trait implementation of remote data type?